-Arizona wildfire growth halted; evacuation notice in place
+Arizona wildfire destroys 12 homes; 200 people evacuated

-DUDLEYVILLE Ariz.
+DUDLEYVILLE, Ariz.
 (AP) — A small community in south-central Arizona remained under an evacuation notice Friday after crews and air tankers stopped the growth of a wildfire that burned at least 12 homes, officials said.

-The fire burned through thick vegetation at the bottom of the Gila River in Dudleyville, a census-designated place with a population of about 1,000 located off Highway 77 about 60 miles (97 kilometers) north of Tucson.
+The fire burned through thick vegetation at the bottom of the Gila River in Dudleyville, a census-designated place with a population of about 1,000 located about 60 miles (97 kilometers) north of Tucson.

 Officials said the fire continued on Thursday to an estimated 500 acres (2 square kilometers) with containment around 20% of its perimeter as of Friday.

-The cause of the fire near the unincorporated Pinal County town was under investigation.
+The cause of the fire was under investigation.

 The county Sheriff’s Office said approximately 200 residents were evacuated and that the evacuation notice might be lifted Friday evening or Saturday morning.